ryanradder11/Cell-8/README.md

 ## Features

 - **CHIP-8 interpreter** — full opcode set, ported from [ryanradder11/chip8-emulator](https://github.com/ryanradder11/chip8-emulator) onto raw PS3 hardware.
-- **RSX graphics** — the framebuffer is written to directly from the CPU; no shader pipeline required (Cg/cgcomp isn't available on this toolchain).
+- **RSX graphics** — the framebuffer is written to directly from the CPU.
 - **Custom 5x7 bitmap font** — full A-Z/0-9 renderer used for the title screen and ROM menu, built without any PSL1GHT debug-font dependency.
 - **ROM select menu** — D-pad to browse, Cross to launch, SELECT to return to the menu mid-game.
-- **Drop-in ROMs, no rebuild needed** — the emulator scans for `.ch8` files on your HDD and any USB stick at startup.
+- **Drop-in ROMs** — the emulator scans for `.ch8` files on your HDD and any USB stick at startup.
 - **8 bundled test-suite ROMs** — [Timendus' chip8-test-suite](https://github.com/Timendus/chip8-test-suite) ships in the package; used to track down interpreter bugs during development and kept preloaded for further development.

 ## Controls